home-assistant/home-assistant.io/source/_integrations/rainbird.markdown

 {% configuration_basic %}
 Default irrigation time:
-  description: Te number of minutes that the irrigation will run when turning on a zone switch.
+  description: The number of minutes that the irrigation will run when turning on a zone switch.
 The default is 6 minutes.
 This can be overridden with an action (see below).
 {% endconfiguration_basic %}

 ## Data updates